oneapi-src/level-zero-spec/scripts/tools/PROG.rst

 The following APIs provide all the information needed for identification and usage.

-- Metric Group properties are accessed through function ${t}MetricGroupGetProperties, returning ${t}_metric_group_properties_t.
+- Metric Group properties are accessed through the function ${t}MetricGroupGetProperties which returns ${t}_metric_group_properties_t.
-- Metric properties are accessed through function ${t}MetricGetProperties, returning ${t}_metric_properties_t.
+- Metric properties are accessed through the function ${t}MetricGetProperties which returns ${t}_metric_properties_t.

 A common tool flow is to enumerate metrics looking for a specific Metric Group.
 Depending on the metrics required for a specific scenario a tool may choose to run the workload multiple times, recording different set of Metric Groups each time.
 Usually care must be taken to ensure run-to-run stability and result repeatability if metrics from different runs are meant to be used together.
-When enumerating Metric tree to find a desired Metric Group, it's important to know in advance which sampling type it will be used.
+When enumerating metrics to find a desired Metric Group, it's important to know in advance which sampling type will be used.

 To enumerate through the Metric tree: